pedrolopesme/iss-tracker/README.md

 More details about the project and its implementation soon.

+### Dependency Manager

+This project uses govendor as default dependency manager.
+So, whenever you add or remove any dependency, you should do a `govendor add` or `govendor remove`.

+There is a task in the Makefile to simplify this: `make vendoring`.

 ### Makefile

 This project provides a Makefile with all common operations need to test and build to .

- * build-lambda: generates AWS binary file, compress it and move to /dist dir
+ * setup: installs govendor package
+ * vendoring: updates dependencies under vendor dir
  * test: runs all tests
  * fmt: runs gofmt for all go files